 True North moves into Foodland, Heritage Coffee is next

 Work began yesterday on a new downtown True North Federal Credit Union branch inside Foodland IGA.
-Next in line is welcoming Heritage Coffee Roasting Coffee.
+Next in line is welcoming Heritage Coffee Roasting Company.

 The credit union will be located in front of the grocery store’s check stand area where the service center used to be.